unixorn/zsh-quickstart-kit/README.md

         1. `cd zsh-quickstart-kit`
         2. `stow --target=/Users/YourUsername zsh`.
 Replace `/Users/YourUsername` with `/home/YourUsername` if you're on Linux.

-The included `.zshrc`, `.zsh_aliases` & `.zsh_functions` files enable:
+The `.zshrc`, `.zsh_aliases` & `.zsh_functions` files included in this kit enable:

-* Automatic periodic install and update of zgen and your plugins
+* Automatic periodic updates to zgen and your plugins
 * Cross-session shared history
 * Deduping your command history
-* Many more tab completions, courtesy of the [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) repository
+* Many more tab completions, courtesy of the [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) repository, and periodic updating to tip of master of that repository.
 * Proper command history search
 * Syntax highlighting at the command line
 * Tab completion of Rakefile targets